dojo/docs/dijit/form/SimpleTextarea.rst

 Programmatic example
 --------------------

-First we will create a SimpleTextarea widget programatically.
+First we will create a SimpleTextarea widget programmatically.
 Notice how we pass the *name*, *rows* and *cols* parameters into the object creation.
 The *value* attribute can be set with the widget's attr('value', text) method.

 .. cv-compound::